 Watch Now: Tips on How to Sell Used Books

 - eBay: eBay is a great place to try reselling your used books.
-Niche books always attract bidders, and what's your trash could be another's treasure: plenty of people are looking for used SAT or textbooks on eBay.
+Niche books typically attract bidders, and there are usually plenty of people are looking for used SAT or textbooks.